TERMS of SERVICES AGREEMENT

 8. Information Security.

 8.1.2.
-Provided that HM has implemented the foregoing security program, HM shall not be responsible for (i) damage to software and hardware caused by computer viruses, (ii) any website disruption or any unauthorized release, publication or dissemination of Protected Data or other personally identifiable information caused by computer hackers, (iii) internet theft, (iv) any damages caused by The Practice’s users of the Services, or (iv) any faulty third party software.
+Provided that RPM has implemented the foregoing security program, RPM shall not be responsible for (i) damage to software and hardware caused by computer viruses, (ii) any website disruption or any unauthorized release, publication or dissemination of Protected Data or other personally identifiable information caused by computer hackers, (iii) internet theft, (iv) any damages caused by The Practice’s users of the Services, or (iv) any faulty third party software.

 9. General Indemnity.